skojaku/pandas-alluvial-diagram/README.md

 `allu_pandas.draw` draws an alluvial diagram, with flows between groups specified by columns of `df`.
 Specifically, each group is a set of records with the same column (say `col`) and value in the column (say `v`).
-The groups are orderd horizontally based on `col` and vertically based on `v`.
+The groups are ordered horizontally based on `col` and vertically based on `v`.
 The height of a group represents the number of records that the group contains.

 - `df`: pandas.DataFrame